-- 1. In the Users list, locate the user that needs to be modified and click the Edit icon: - In the Edit User form, change user first name or last name and specify the groups to which a user belongs.
-Users with the administrator privilege can also reset passwords for other users. - 3.
+- 1. In the Users list, locate the user that needs to be modified and click the Edit icon: - 2.
+In the Edit User form, change user first name or last name and specify the groups to which a user belongs.
+Users with the administrator privilege can also reset passwords for other users.
+For users exported from Active Directory or SSO, only group information is editable. - 3.
 Click Save to save the changes.